Horse rider, role-playing gamer, and science fiction and fantasy fan. Also married for fifteen happy years.

 3. Train to Reduce Anxiety

 A horse that trusts its rider is less likely to become anxious.
-Horses that are prone to anxiety need a rider or handler who is calm, confident and not intimidated by their size.
+Horses prone to anxiety need a rider or handler who is calm, confident, and not intimidated by their size.
 They often benefit from clear signals and firm leadership.

-How to work with a horse that has anxiety:
+How can I work with a horse that has anxiety?

 Teaching a horse to trust its handler begins on the ground.
 Always be clear and consistent, and keep your motions slow.
 Don't tiptoe around, though, or the anxious horse will start wondering what you are so worried about.
 If you have had a bad day and are anxious and stressed, consider whether it is really a good idea to ride.